danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 = Why does Mastodon not show any updates? ==

 Mastodon does not yet handle updates of `Event` objects.
-See the related tracking issue: https://github.com/mastodon/mastodon/issues/31114](https://github.com/mastodon/mastodon/issues/31114).
+See the related tracking issue [#31114](https://github.com/mastodon/mastodon/issues/31114).

 = How much extra work is required to maintain my events across the decentralized Web? =